ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 And then we start to move through this list.

-Some steps appear to be simple, but the others have suddently grown in size so they have become comparable to the parent!
+Some steps appear to be simple, but the others have suddenly grown in size, so they have become comparable to the parent!

 ![test](/images/fractals-vs-lists/2.png)